alkaZeltser/garud_lab/README.md

 # garud_lab
-Proof that I did something during my first rotation at UCLA Genetics!
+Proof that I did something during my first rotation at UCLA Genetics with the Garud lab!

 Overall project theme: How does strain structure in the ocean microbiome compare to the human microbiome?